 1. Chicken dung

 Benguet is a province where a majority of its people farm.
-That said, Halsema highway has the most traffic when it comes to the organic fertilizers, chicken dung.
+That said, Halsema highway has the most traffic when it comes to organic fertilizers, chicken dung.
 Getting a whiff of dried chicken poop would really turn you and your stomach off.
 Trucks who deliver a literal shit ton of these are rampant.
 No trip is safe.

 2. Zigzag, up, down, left, right, bumpitty bump